Have you been charged with handling stolen goods?

 Handle goods

 Goods are “received” if they are taken into possession (R v Cottrell [1983] 1 VR 143).
 To establish this, the prosecution must prove that the accused had, and intended to have, custody of or control over the goods (DPP v Brooks [1974] AC 862; He Kaw Teh v R (1985) 157 CLR 523; R v Maio [1989] VR 281; R v Mateiasevici [1999] 3 VR 185).
-Even if a third party has actual possession of the goods, the accused may still have “received” the goods if, for example, the goods are available to the accused upon their request (R v Cottrell [1983] 1 VR 143).
+Even if a third party has actual possession of the stolen goods, the accused may still have “received” the goods if, for example, the goods are available to the accused upon their request (R v Cottrell [1983] 1 VR 143).

-Stolen goods
+Possession of Stolen goods

 The second element the prosecution must prove beyond reasonable doubt is that the goods were “stolen goods” at the time the accused handled them (Crimes Act 1958 s 88(1); Mabbott v R [1990] WAR 323; R v Park (1988) 87 Cr App R 164).